 Pressure Override

-The difference between the full-flow pressure and the cracking pressure of a PRV is called the pressure-override or the pressure build-up over the set point of the PRV.
+The difference between a PRV’s full-flow pressure and cracking pressure is called the pressure override or the pressure build-up over the PRV’s set point.

 Closing Pressure